Encrypted download functionality when exporting data files from SSNAP

 For further details regarding information governance, including when to contact your Caldecott Guardian, visit ‘Governance’ section of our website:

-You can now encrypt data files before taking an export of SSNAP data by entering a password and then decrypt the files locally.
+You must now encrypt data files before taking an export of SSNAP data by entering a password and then decrypt the files locally.
 The local decryption requires the use of a 3rd party software tool such as ’7-zip’.

 Technical requirements on your computer for encrypting data files: